ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

      1271                     2 files
 ```

-**Answer:** hostname, whoami, uname -a, df -h, and date each get written into system-info.txt in order.
+hostname, whoami, uname -a, df -h, and date each get written into system-info.txt in order.
 The first one uses `>` so the file starts clean, the rest use `>>` so they append instead of overwriting. zip -r grabs the whole report/ folder recursively, unzip -l just lists what's in the archive without extracting.